AddyRdz/intro-to-debugging/README.md

 However, if you do that, you might forget what changes you made and what approaches you tried.
 Instead, consider taking a structured, step-by-step approach to debugging.

 Below is a useful series of questions to ask yourself when debugging.
+These steps begin assuming that you've already recognized that a bug exists, either from incorrect output in your console or error messages.

 1. **What is my error?**
     - Define your error in the simplest terms possible.
+(JS's error message often does this for you, e.g., 'SyntaxError'.)
-    - Make sure you know HOW to reproduce the error.
+    - Make sure you know HOW to reproduce the error before changing your code.
+(More applicable when writing bigger programs.)
 2. **Where is my error?**
     - Narrow down the location of your bug to the file, code block, and line if you can.
     - JavaScript often gives file and line numbers in its error messages, which can point you in the right direction.
-    - Good code formatters also highlight problem areas (usually syntax issues), so look for red squiggly lines in VS Code .
+    - Good code formatters also highlight problem areas (usually syntax issues), so look for red squiggly lines in VS Code.
     - You can also comment out code and comment it back in one block at a time to locate the source of the problem.
     - More sophisticated methods will be covered below!
 3. **What is my code supposed to be doing there?**
     - If you don't yet have pseudo-code or comments, add them in line by line to translate what you think your code is doing.
     - As you examine your code, consider issues such as scope, hoisting, side effects, etc.
     - Sometimes this process alone helps you spot your error!
+[Rubberducking](https://www.thoughtfulcode.com/rubber-duck-debugging-psychology/) or [pair-programming](https://www.agilealliance.org/glossary/pairing/)  are especially helpful with this process.
 4. **How do I test my assumptions?**
     - Once you have a good understanding of what the code should be doing, use debugging tools to test whether your assumptions about the code are correct.
     - Determine where in the code to place console methods or a breakpoint to test whether your assumptions regarding the code's behavior are correct.